rcherara/microservice-architecture/README.md

 Each service is:

-* Highly maintainable and testable - enables rapid and frequent development and deployment
+:star: Highly maintainable and testable - enables rapid and frequent development and deployment
-* Loosely coupled with other services - enables a team to work independently the majority of time on their service(s) without being impacted by changes to other services and without affecting other services
+:bulb: Loosely coupled with other services - enables a team to work independently the majority of time on their service(s) without being impacted by changes to other services and without affecting other services
-* Independently deployable - enables a team to deploy their service without having to coordinate with other teams
+:bulb: Independently deployable - enables a team to deploy their service without having to coordinate with other teams
-* Capable of being developed by a small team - essential for high productivity by avoiding the high communication head of large teams
+:bulb: Capable of being developed by a small team - essential for high productivity by avoiding the high communication head of large teams
-* Services communicate using either synchronous protocols such as HTTP/REST or asynchronous protocols such as AMQP.
+:bulb: Services communicate using either synchronous protocols such as HTTP/REST or asynchronous protocols such as AMQP.
-* Services can be developed and deployed independently of one another.
+:bulb: Services can be developed and deployed independently of one another.
-* Each service has its own database in order to be decoupled from other services.
+:bulb: Each service has its own database in order to be decoupled from other services.
-* Data consistency between services is maintained using the Saga pattern
+:bulb: Data consistency between services is maintained using the Saga pattern
-* Client-side Discovery pattern or Server-side Discovery pattern to route requests to available service instances.
+:bulb: Client-side Discovery pattern or Server-side Discovery pattern to route requests to available service instances.
-* The API Gateway authenticate the user and pass an Access Token containing information about the user to the services
+:bulb: The API Gateway authenticate the user and pass an Access Token containing information about the user to the services
-* API Gateway  use a Circuit Breaker to invoke services
+:bulb: API Gateway  use a Circuit Breaker to invoke services
-* API gateway often implements the API Composition pattern
+:bulb: API gateway often implements the API Composition pattern
-* Asynchronous Java API + Reactive Programming Model
+:bulb: Asynchronous Java API + Reactive Programming Model
-* Hystrix Fault Tolerance.
+:bulb: Hystrix Fault Tolerance.

 ###### Tutorial http://rcherara.ca/microservices-with-spring-cloud/

 ## Modules:

-* discovery-service
+- [x] discovery-service
-* gateway-service
+- [x] gateway-service
-* config-service
+- [x] config-service
-* config
+- [ ] config
-* vehicle-service
+- [x] vehicle-service
-* dealership-service
+- [ ] dealership-service
-* transaction-service
+- [ ] transaction-service
-* hystrix-dashboard
+- [ ] hystrix-dashboard
-* monitor
+- [ ] monitor
-* zipkin
+- [ ] zipkin
-* auth-server
+- [ ] auth-server

 ## Building and running the application